bioinfogenome/GSP/README.md

 3. type "cmake ./src"
 4. type "make"

+Note:
-note: If cmake is not installed, please go to https://cmake.org/.
+1. If cmake is not installed, please go to https://cmake.org/.
+2. If Boost is not installed, please go to http://www.boost.org/.

 # bin
-The project folder contains a excutable GSP file and the bin folder contains the executable files of the dependencies, all of them has tested in Ubuntu 14.04 (64-bit).
+The project folder contains an excutable GSP file and the bin folder contains the executable files of the dependencies, all of them has tested in Ubuntu 14.04 (64-bit).

 # Usage
 Before using GSP, please generate a blast result (tab format).
 For example, using query sequences blast polyploid genome.